gabrielbdornas/braicode/pages/002-02-variables.md

 text: Do you note that we added a space after the question mark?
 We did this because in the terminal window the cursor to the user's answer will be separated from the question mark, otherwise, it would be so close.
 ```

-The input function will return the user's answer and now we can store it in the memory using the variable, let's say, user_name.
+The input function will return the user's answer and now we can store it in the memory using a variable, let's say, `user_name`.
-We'll use the user_name variable to print a dynamic message like "Hi John, how is it going!".
+We'll use the `user_name` variable to print a dynamic message like "Hi John, how is it going!".
 To perform this we'll use plus signs in a technique called string concatenation.

 ```Python